starnight/simple-scheduler/README.md

 Simple Scheduler
 ================

-It is a simple scheduler library which does scheduling works.
+It is a simple scheduler library which does scheduling works with no priority and non-preemptive multitasking.

 Find more information from the [Wiki](https://github.com/starnight/simple-scheduler/wiki "Simple Scheduler Wiki").